 Today, the reconstructed fort and the ruins of the 1794 Tellico Blockhouse overlook TVA's Tellico Reservoir and the Appalachian Mountains.

-Fort Loudoun State Park’s interpretative center offers information on the area’s history and artifacts that were excavated prior to the Fort’s reconstruction from the French and Indian War.
-There is an auditorium that features The Fort Loudoun Story, a 30 minute video about the history of the site.
+Fort Loudoun State Park's interpretative center offers information on the area's history and artifacts that were excavated prior to the Fort's reconstruction from the French and Indian War.
+There is an auditorium that features Fort Loudoun: Forsaken by God and Man, a 15 minute film about the history of the site.

 Stay up-to-date with park news and happenings by visiting our Facebook page.